CaptainN/npdev-react-loadable/README.md

 });
 ```

-When using with `Loadable.Map` you'll also need to pass a
+When using with `LoadableMap` you'll also need to pass a
 [`opts.render`](#optsrender) function.

 #### `opts.loading`